-Estate Loans to Satisfy Estate Obligations
+Probate Loans to Satisfy Estate Obligations

-One common example of an estate loan is when heirs are left with a property as an inheritance.
-Often times, one or more of the children are the successor trustees of the trust created by the parents and the parents are now deceased.
+One common estate loan example is when heirs are left with real estate as an inheritance.
+Often times, one or more of the beneficiaries are the successor trustees of the trust created by the parents and the parents are now deceased.

 The goal of this type of favorable tax transaction is to have the property pass from the parent’s trust to a child (while paying off one or more beneficiary’s interest) in such a way that does not cause a reassessment of the property value.
 Maintaining the existing tax assessment value may save the child thousands of dollars each year in the form of lower property taxes.
 This yearly savings makes the trust loan an excellent investment.

 If a trust distributes to two children (trust beneficiaries) and then one of the children acquires the other 50% ownership from the sibling, the property can be reassessed (at least to the 50% interest being acquired) since the transfer from one sibling to another is not exempt.
 However, if a trust loan is made to the trust and one sibling receives cash while the other sibling receives the property (100%) from the parent’s trust, then the transfer should be seen as exempt (transfer from parent to child).

-Some hard money lender is able to make the loan to the trust and then make an exception to allow one of trust beneficiaries to assume the loan.
+Experienced trust loan lenders such as North Coast Financial are able to make the loan to the trust and then make an exception to allow one of trust beneficiaries to assume the loan.
 Once the title is transferred to the heir receiving the property, the owner can then refinance to a less expensive conventional loan.

-Loans to Trusts, Estates, Probate Not Available from Conventional Lenders
+Probate, Estate and Trust Loans Not Available from Conventional Lenders

 Reverse Mortgage Refinancing for Heirs